 As a lymphatic malformation grows, it may put pressure on nearby body parts, such as the eyes, trachea (windpipe), or blood vessels.
-Lymphatic malformations may form inside skin, fat, , joints, organs, or bones.
+Lymphatic malformations may form inside skin, fat, connective tissue , joints, organs, or bones.
 They can form anywhere in the body but the brain, and are most common in the head and neck area.

 There are two main types of lymphatic malformations: